 This example shows an intake session (CPT code 90791) taking place on 1/1/2020 with the Place of Service code “02” and the modifier “95”.
 Again, if your insurance company requires using GT instead of 95, use GT.
 Always call to ask per insurance company so you know how to code your claim perfectly.

-And of course, if you are fed up with finding out which telehealth modifier to use, how to code your claims, or just dealing with insurance in general, feel free to inquire about our mental health billing service at TheraThink.
+And of course, if you are fed up with telehealth billing for therapists like yourself, which modifier to use, how to code your claims, or just dealing with insurance in general, feel free to inquire about our mental health billing service at TheraThink.
 We take care of all of these situations for you!